The rules engine in IriusRisk is central in controlling:

 - Main rules will execute when a new Product is created, or it is saved and any Custom Fields have been modified.

 - Data flow rules will execute if a new data flow is created or an existing one edited.
+Or when a Custom Field of the product is modified.

 - Workflow rules execute when a workflow state change is triggered.
 Workflow rules are edited on the "Workflow Rules" tab.